py-lama/pylogs/README.md

 ## Configuration

-PyLogs can be configured through environment variables or a `.env` file.
+LogLama can be configured through environment variables or a `.env` file.
 Copy the `env.example` file to `.env` and modify it as needed:

 ```bash
 cp env.example .env